arielf/weight-loss/README.md

 <a href="scores.png" target="_blank"><img src="scores.png" width="900"></a>

-Big disclaimer: please don't read too much into the particulars.
+Big disclaimer: please don't read too much into the particulars of this data.
 Working with this particular data set, was pretty challenging, since:

 - The number of original data-points (days) is too small to establish enough significance.
-- Typical daily changes in weight are very small, often ~0.1 lb.
+- Typical daily changes in body weight are very small, often ~0.1 lb.
 - My scales are not accurate: you may note that my data has 0.2 pound resolution.
 This is not ideal.
 Getting scales with 0.1 pound resolution is highly recommended.
 - You may also note that the loss-convergence chart hits a hard floor at ~0.2 even when you do multiple-passes over the data (overfit the training-set) for a similar reason.
 - Items that make you lose and gain weight, often appear together on the same line so they cancel each other.
 This throws the automatic learning process off-course.

-So I focused mostly on the extremes (start and end) of the list as presented above and just used the hints as general guidance for further study, experimentation, and action.
+So I focused mostly on the extremes (start and end) of the list as presented above, and just used the hints as general guidance for further study, experimentation, and action.

 Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts obvious, pretty early: